khomeini-air/asia-booklender/README.md

 ### Key Design

-1. **Adaptive Hybrid Locking**: Use optimistic locking for high inventory, pessimistic for low inventory.
-Result in better throughput for abundant books and Guaranteed consistency for scarce books
+1. **Package-by-Feature**: Enforce feature isolation, allow each to evolve independently and easily convert them into microservices later.
-2. **JWT Token Authentication**: Stateless JWT tokens for better scalability, distributed-friendly, and mobile-friendly.
+2. **Adaptive Hybrid Locking**: Use optimistic locking for high inventory, pessimistic for low inventory.
+Result in better throughput for abundant books and Guaranteed consistency for scarce books.
-3. **Member ID from JWT Token**: More secure as it prevents users from impersonating others, cleaner API, and ensuring resource ownership implicit in the authentication.
+3. **JWT Token Authentication**: Stateless JWT tokens for better scalability, distributed-friendly, and mobile-friendly.
-4. **Package-by-Feature**: Enforce feature isolation, allow each to evolve independently and easily convert them into microservices later.
+4. **Member email from JWT Token**: More secure as it prevents users from impersonating others, cleaner API, and ensuring resource ownership implicit in the authentication.
 5. **Global Exception Handling**: Clean controller code, consistent error response.